lglof/fydp-flask-app/README.md

 You'll be running with the `Flask run` command.
 If you want the server to notice any changes you make to a `.py` file and update to new code you can set an environment variable. `export FLASK_DEBUG=1`

-To revert your db to what you pulled run `git stash`.
+To revert your db to what you pulled run `git reset --hard`.

 ## A good testing method